hannibal002/SkyHanni/FEATURES.md

 - Update Timer showing when the next api data update happens.

 ## Fishing
-- Trophy Counter (After fishing a new trophy fish, showing you in chat how many more trophies you have collected in total)
+- **Trophy Counter** - After fishing a new trophy fish, showing you in chat how many more trophies you have collected in total.
-- Hide Bronze Duplicates (Hiding chat message when picking up a duplicate bronze trophy fish)
+- **Hide Bronze/Silver Duplicates** - Hiding chat message when catching a duplicate bronze/silver trophy fish.
-- Shorten Fishing Message (Replacing the green chat message when fishing a sea creature with a more clean format)
+- **Shorten Fishing Message** (Replacing the green chat message when fishing a sea creature with a more clean format)
-- Highlight Thunder Sparks that spawn after killing a Thunder
+- Highlight Thunder Sparks that spawn after killing a Thunder.
-- Barn Timer - Shows the time and amount of sea creatures while fishing on the barn via hub.
+- **Barn Timer** - Shows the time and amount of sea creatures while fishing on the barn via hub.
-- Shark Fish Counter - Counts how many sharks have been caught.
+- **Shark Fish Counter** - Counts how many sharks have been caught.

 ## Damage Indicator
 - Show the remaining health of selected bosses in the game in a bigger GUI.